Alisha Hnatjuk

 Alisha Hnatjuk {pronounced 'nar-ti-yook'} is a writer/director/producer based in Naarm (Melbourne).

-Alisha was awarded Outstanding Emerging Female Director at Academy® Award-qualifying Flickerfest International Film Festival 2021 for her narrative short film ‘Jean’ (2020).
+Alisha won the 2021 Flickerfest Emerging Female Director award for her narrative short film ‘Jean’.
 The film also screened at Palm Springs International ShortFest, HollyShorts Film Festival, and was nominated for Best Direction in a Short Film at the Australian Directors' Guild Awards in 2021.
-Her latest short, 'Mira's Daughter', premiered at MIFF 2022 and qualified her for the MIFF Accelerator Lab for emerging Australian directors.
+Her latest short, 'Mira's Daughter', premiered at MIFF 2022 and qualified for the MIFF Accelerator Lab.

-In 2017, she was one of fifteen emerging female television screenwriters selected for Screen Australia's ROAR screenwriting development program.
+In 2017, she was one of fifteen emerging female television screenwriters selected for Screen Australia's 'Smart For a Girl' screenwriting development program.

 Before embarking on a career in film and television, Alisha worked as a corporate lawyer.
 She's also been a waitress, bar-tender, commercial Christmas tree decorator, receptionist, retail assistant, babysitter and children's party coordinator.
 The daughter of Malaysian-Chinese and Croatian immigrants, Alisha spent most of her childhood in pre-gentrified Richmond, and school holidays in the dodgy part of Heidelberg West.